 4. Do not attempt to lift objects which may be too heavy for you.
 Ask for help when you need it and always lift the proper way.
 The proper way to lift is by bending your knees, keeping your body erect, and then pushing upward with your leg muscles.
 Stooping over and lifting with the legs straight places undue strain on the back and frequently results in serious back injuries.

-5. Use a ladder if required to do any climbing and before using the ladder, make sure that it is safely placed.
+5. Use a ladder, if required to do any climbing, and before using the ladder, make sure that it is safely placed.

 6. Hitching a ride on a lift truck or hand jack is prohibited.